Danialgharaie/mutant-landscape/README.md

 uses the updated values.
 This helps the algorithm escape local optima by re-seeding the population with mutations that are neutral or beneficial relative to the new best sequence.

+Fallback mutations are guided by the ProSST matrix even when no allowed sites remain.
+Positions are ranked by the number and sum of negative scores, and random choices are drawn from the best-ranked (least deleterious) sites.